DaveWilcock/php-strava-client/README.md

 ## Usage

-First of you need to construct a configuration array.
+First off you need to construct a configuration array.
 The array should contain at least the following information:

 * CLIENT_ID
 * CLIENT_SECRET